AYearOf/ayearof.github.io/_posts/2016-02-12-ev3_home_or_education.md

   So different LEGO Part Numbers for each combination, but with the same LEGO Design ID for each.

 The same applies to the EV3 sets.
-For example, the *Retail set* uses Element ID 4111998 for [LEGO Part 32009 - Technic Beam 1 x 11.5 Double Bent Thick](http://rebrickable.com/parts/32009) while the *Education set* uses 4495412, and the *Expansion set* uses 4234240 for the same.
+For example, the *Home set* uses Element ID 4111998 for [LEGO Part 32009 - Technic Beam 1 x 11.5 Double Bent Thick](http://rebrickable.com/parts/32009) while the *Education set* uses 4495412, and the *Expansion set* uses 4234240 for the same.